The Mirage (2015 film): Plot

 Patrick, a sporting goods store manager, is in his office watching a pornographic film, which features two buxom women and a pool boy.
-Patrick does a walkthrough the store, and informs various employees to please not text while they should be working.
+Patrick does a walkthrough of the store, and informs various employees to please not text while they should be working.
 On his way home, he ogles a pretty blond driving a convertible, and runs into the back of another car causing minor damage.
 At home, he complains about his wife's spending, and the cost of some necessary work on their very nice suburban home.
 His wife Isabelle (Isa) mentions that she has been off on stress leave.
 That evening, they try to have sex, but Isa complains that her antidepressants suppress her sex drive.

 At his son's soccer game, he chats with Michel, another father.
 Michel and his wife, Roxanne, come over for dinner.
 Patrick and Isa humble-brag about how much their new kitchen has cost them.
 After dinner, in the hot tub, the neighbour wife shows off her $6,000 boob job, taking off her top so Isa can see how small the scars are and feel how realistic they are.
 Later Patrick is watching the same porn movie, but one of the characters now is played by the neighbour.
 Patrick himself is the pool boy.

 Back at work, a supplier says he cannot deliver the next season's merchandise until the previous bill is paid.
 After work the two couples go out for a nice dinner.
 When Patrick's main credit card is rejected, he pays the bill with two credit cards and some cash.
 On the way home the other couple suggest that they drop into a swinger's club.
 The other couple have been two or three times previously, and have fantasized about having sex with Patrick and Isa.
 Isa is uncomfortable, but still enjoys a kiss with the other wife.

 The next day at work, the mall landlord informs Patrick that he will be raising his rent.
 Patrick tried to get a loan to make some improvements to the store, but is rejected by the bank because he is already overextended.